thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 The CI/CD workflow ensures that:
 - No broken code reaches the main branch
 - All new features are properly tested
-- Regression testing is performed automatically
-- Test results are visible in Pull Request status checks

-You can view the workflow file at `.github/workflows/unit-tests.yml` and monitor test results in the **Actions** tab of the GitHub repository.
+You can view the workflow file at `.github/workflows/docker-image-latest.yml` and monitor test results in the **Actions** tab of the GitHub repository.

 ### The commands